At Winspire News, we field questions from fundraising professionals and volunteers daily.

-Read on for 13 practical ways to revamp the annual fall gala, charity auction, golf tournament and more, to surprise and delight donors for years to come.
-(Note: These tips apply to first-time events, too!)
+To revive the annual fall gala, charity auction, golf tournament and more, you'll need strategies to make the night both entertaining and focused on fundraising.
+Read on for 13 practical ways to do just that.
+(Hint: These tips apply to first-time events, too!)

 3 Ideas to Make Giving Fun and Engaging